Chris Marlowe

-Christian "Chris" Marlowe (born September 28, 1951) is an American professional sportscaster who resides in Denver, Colorado.
+Christian Marlowe (born September 28, 1951) is an American professional sportscaster based in Denver, Colorado.
 He currently is the play-by-play announcer for the Denver Nuggets of the National Basketball Association in the fall, winter and spring, and in the summer he is a play-by-play announcer for the Association of Volleyball Professionals.
 He is a former collegiate basketball and volleyball player and played on the US National Men's Volleyball Team.
 He played beach volleyball extensively and won numerous tournaments on the Open beach circuit.
-He also was a captain of the US Men's volleyball team that won the gold medal at the 1984 Olympic Games.
+He also was a captain of the US men's volleyball team that won the gold medal at the 1984 Olympic Games.

 Early life

 Marlowe was born in Los Angeles, California on September 28, 1951, and grew up in Pacific Palisades.
 His father, Hugh Marlowe, was an actor and starred in over 30 movies.
 His mother, K.T.
 Stevens, was also an actor, and appeared in 11 films.
 Marlowe's maternal grandfather was the prolific film director Sam Wood, who was a three-time Academy Award nominee.

 Marlowe grew up playing volleyball on the beach.
 He was a two-sport standout at Palisades High School in Los Angeles, California, playing basketball and volleyball.
 His Palisades High volleyball teams won three Los Angeles city championships.
 He graduated in 1969, after being selected a high school All-American.